-Whether your business is declining in customers or it’s brand new, owning a blog will help increase brand awareness from potential customers worldwide.
+Whether your business is declining in customers or brand new, owning a blog will help increase brand awareness from potential customers worldwide.
 You can add your business phone number on your website, social media accounts, etc., and your traffic will contact you if they’re interested in your products or services.

 3. Taking Your Business Online

 Driving new customers to your business and increasing brand awareness is already an enormous benefit.
 What about taking your business online?
 During the COVID-19 pandemic, many people lost their jobs due to the government shutdown.

 Not only did people lose their jobs, but many businesses had to close down, file for bankruptcy, etc. However, owning a website with passive traffic is beneficial during difficult times like the beginning of the pandemic.
 When your business website ranks and you’re getting traffic, you can take your business online as the perfect alternative.

 Forget paying about ads.
 By blogging for your business and following SEO’s best practices, you’ll have passive traffic 24 hours a day.
 Don’t get me wrong – paid advertisements work!
 If you’d like to utilize paid advertising (Facebook Ads, Google Ads, etc.), why not grow your business with blogging on the side?